-Chances are, during the purchase transaction you were offered some form of extra protection.
-Phrases like ‘extended warranty’, ‘protection plan’ and ‘third-party insurance’ are common, but often misunderstood.
+Chances are, during the purchase, you were offered some form of extra protection.
+Phrases like “extended warranty,” “protection plan” and “third-party insurance” are common, but often misunderstood.
 Moreover, the type of protection you require depends upon the specific type of loss you’re worried about.

-In retail, however, the definition of a warranty is more akin to an assurance of quality.
+In retail, however, the definition of a warranty is more like an assurance of quality.
 Think of a warranty as a promise from the manufacturer that its product meets a certain standard.
 If the product fails within a given timeframe, the manufacturer agrees to repair or replace the product if it can be shown that the issue was not caused by the user.

 Essentially, these plans prolong the duration of the warranty for your device.
 Some manufacturers offer several levels of protection, but even the most comprehensive packages may not protect against damage caused by negligence.
 You can find more supporting research for warranties over at Cellphones.ca.

-For a monthly fee, they’ll protect against accidental damage caused to your device.
+For a monthly fee, these plans protect against accidental damage caused to your device.
 So, if your phone is lost or stolen, you’ll be able to replace it with a new one.
-Beware, though, there may be a catch.
-Many protection plans limit the number of claims you can make.
+Beware, though, there may be a catch: Many protection plans limit the number of claims you can make.
 And be sure to read the agreement thoroughly; you may find that you need to pay a deductible of several hundred dollars in the event you’re forced to make a claim.

 And the best part?
 In addition to personal property coverage, you’ll also receive Square One’s comprehensive protection for your home and your liability exposures.

 If your children are still financially dependent upon you for their well-being, they’re probably covered under your policy.
 So, if they’re living away from home while studying at university, but you still pay their bills, chances are, they’re covered.
 However, always be sure to check with your home insurance provider.
 Square One’s policies will automatically extend to dependent children at school, but not all home insurance providers are guaranteed to do the same.

-Most employed people who use a laptop owned by their employer won’t need to buy extra insurance, even if they bring it home with them each night.
-In these circumstances, the employer is normally responsible for insuring their own property.
+Most people who use a laptop owned by their employer won’t need to buy extra insurance, even if they bring it home with them each night.
+In these circumstances, the employer is responsible for insuring their own property.
 However, if you’ve paid for the computer yourself, you are responsible for it.
 In any case, a personal property insurance policy will only respond to a loss if the policy specifically includes items used for business.
 If it doesn’t automatically include items used for business, this is usually available at an added cost.
 Learn more on how we assist customers with home-based businesses.

 Want to learn more?
-Visit our resource centres for hundreds of helpful articles created specifically for homeowners, condo owners, landlords, and tenants.
-Then, get an online quote in under 5 minutes and find out how affordable personalized home insurance can be.
+Visit our Home Insurance Basics resource centre for dozens of helpful articles to guide you through the ins and outs of home insurance.
+Or, get an online quote in under 5 minutes and find out how affordable personalized home insurance can be.

 Check out these related articles: